 We review applications within five business days.
 We'll send you a notice when your permit is approved to issue and permit fees are due

 Book a Pre-construction Meeting

-- After fees are paid, schedule a pre-construction meeting, Call the automated IVR system at phone number 503-823-7000 using the IVR # and inspection code 295.
+- After fees are paid, schedule a pre-construction meeting, Call the automated IVR system at phone number 503-823-7000 using the IVR number (the permit number) and inspection code 295.